Skip to main content

 class TargetModule {}

-describe('TestRoutingResolver', () => {
+describe('TestRoutingResolver:fn', () => {

 // test its integration with RouterModule.
-Therefore, we pass

-// the resolver as the first parameter of MockBuilder.
-Then, to
+// as the second parameter of MockBuilder.

 beforeEach(() => {